Follow Us:

 • Intended purpose, Target group, an indication that requires any attention for safety and performance.

-• The specific application of the device target treatment group and disease proposed warnings, contraindications, precautions, and method of application.
+• The specific application of the device targets the treatment group and disease proposed warnings, contraindications, precautions, and method of application.

 • Specific claims made by the manufacturer about clinical safety & performance.